HotCakeX/Harden-Windows-Security/Rationale.md

 # <img width="40" src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/PNGs/585563111520600091.png"> Rationale

 This document explains the rationale and purpose of this GitHub repository and its content.
 It describes how it mitigates various threats and how to adjust your expectations for different scenarios and environments.
+It also offers additional support materials.

 <br>